-- port broker port 5672 by default - login username string. 'guest' by default.
+- host hostname of the broker - port broker port 5672 by default - login username string. 'guest' by default.
 Provide empty string for pika.credentials.ExternalCredentials usage. - password password string. 'guest' by default. - virtualhost virtualhost parameter. '/' by default - ssl use SSL for connection.
 Should be used with addition kwargs.
-See pika documentation for more info. - loop Event loop (asyncio.get_event_loop() when None) - connection_class Factory of a new connection - kwargs addition parameters which will be passed to the pika connection.
+See pika documentation for more info. - ssl_options A dict of values for the SSL connection. - loop Event loop (asyncio.get_event_loop() when None)

+- connection_class Factory of a new connection - kwargs addition parameters which will be passed to the pika connection.